History of robots: 1910s

-In 1912, Leonardo Torres y Quevedo built the first truly autonomous machine capable of playing chess.
-As opposed to the human-operated The Turk and Ajeeb, El Ajedrecista (The Chessplayer) was an automaton which play chess without human guidance.
+In 1912, Leonardo Torres Quevedo built the first truly autonomous machine capable of playing chess.
+As opposed to the human-operated The Turk and Ajeeb, El Ajedrecista (The Chessplayer) had a true integrated automation built to play chess without human guidance.
 It only played an endgame with three chess pieces, automatically moving a white king and a rook to checkmate the black king moved by a human opponent.
-In his 1913 paper Essays on Automatics, Torres proposed a machine that makes "judgments" using sensors that capture information from the outside, parts that manipulate the outside world like arms, power sources such as batteries and air pressure, and the most important, captured information and past information.
-It is defined as a part that can control the reaction like a living thing according to external information and adapt to changes in the environment to change its behavior.
+In 1951 El Ajedrecista defeats Savielly Tartakower at the Paris Cybernetic Conference, being the first Grandmaster to be defeated by a machine.
+In his 1914 paper Essays on Automatics, Torres proposed a machine that makes "judgments" using sensors that capture information from the outside, parts that manipulate the outside world like arms, power sources such as batteries and air pressure, and most importantly, captured information and past information.
+It was defined as an organism that can control reactions in response to external information and adapt to changes in the environment to change its behavior.

 1920s

-The term "robot" was first used in a play published by the Czech Karel Čapek in 1921.
+The term "robot" was first used in a play published by the Czech Karel Čapek in 1920.
 R.U.R.
 (Rossum's Universal Robots) was a satire, robots were manufactured biological beings that performed all unpleasant manual labor.
 According to Čapek, the word was created by his brother Josef from the Czech word robota 'corvée', or in Slovak 'work' or 'labor'.
 (Karel Čapek was working on his play during his stay in Trenčianske Teplice in Slovakia where his father worked as a medical doctor.)
 The play R.U.R, replaced the popular use of the word "automaton".

 Westinghouse Electric Corporation built Televox in 1926; it was a cardboard cutout connected to various devices which users could turn on and off.
 In 1927, Fritz Lang's Metropolis was released; the Maschinenmensch ("machine-human"), a gynoid humanoid robot, also called "Parody", "Futura", "Robotrix", or the "Maria impersonator" (played by German actress Brigitte Helm), was the first robot ever to be depicted on film.

 The most famous Japanese robotic automaton was presented to the public in 1927.
 The Gakutensoku was supposed to have a diplomatic role.
 Actuated by compressed air, it could write fluidly and raise its eyelids.
 Many robots were constructed before the dawn of computer-controlled servomechanisms, for the public relations purposes of major firms.
 These were essentially machines that could perform a few stunts, like the automata of the 18th century.
 In 1928, one of the first humanoid robots was exhibited at the annual exhibition of the Model Engineers Society in London.
 Invented by W. H. Richards, the robot - named Eric - consisted of an aluminium suit of armour with eleven electromagnets and one motor powered by a 12-volt power source.
 The robot could move its hands and head and could be controlled by remote control or voice control.